webman-php/webman-manual/resource/doc/en/db/mongo.md

 Before using `jenssegers/mongodb`, you must first install the MongoDB extension for `php-cli`.

 > Use the command `php -m | grep mongodb` to check if the MongoDB extension is installed for `php-cli`.
-Note: even if you have installed the MongoDB extension for `php-fpm`, it does not mean that you can use it for `php-cli`, because `php-cli` and `php-fpm` are different applications and may use different `php.ini` configurations.
-Use the command `php --ini` to check which `php.ini` configuration file your `php-cli` is using.
+Note: Even if you have installed the MongoDB extension for `php-fpm`, it does not mean that you can use it in `php-cli`, because `php-cli` and `php-fpm` are different applications and may use different `php.ini` configurations.
+Use the command `php --ini` to see which `php.ini` configuration file your `php-cli` is using.

 ## Installation